-Rockefeller is a business tycoon who owns Standard oil and dominated the industry in 1870 as he bought the first oil refinery in 18862.
+Rockefeller is a business tycoon who owned Standard oil and dominated the industry in 1870 as he bought the first oil refinery in 18862.

-He brought the revolution almost single-handedly in the mass market for oil.
+He brought the revolution almost single-handedly to the mass market for oil.

 Takeaway: Rockefeller created history with his decisions and long-term visions.
-He became the hero and the example of visionary leadership.
+He became a hero and an example of visionary leadership.